raditya1117/HoneyBadger/fastapi-testing/article.md

 {"type":"SUCCESS","output":20.0}
 ```
 Again, FastAPI logs the API call as a successfull execution using the HTTP code `200 OK`.

 ```py
 INFO:     127.0.0.1:43880 - "POST /calculate/ HTTP/1.1" 200 OK
 ```

-Now that we have implemented the basic calculator app, let's discuss the differnt errors.
+Now that we have implemented the basic calculator app, let's discuss the differnt FastAPI errors.

 ## Different types of errors in FastAPI

-Errors in FastAPI are caregorized into various types such as internal server errors, validation errors, and HTTP exceptions.
+Errors in FastAPI are caregorized into various types such as internal server error, validation error, and HTTP exception.
 Let's discss the different types of errors in FastAPI so that we can implement mechanisms to handle each of them.

 ### Internal Server Error